By: Jill Fox

 “I had never been to The TODAY Show, which is an iconic thing to do in my eyes,” said Jody.

-One week before her trip, Jody called-in to both shows to tell them she would be visiting the Today Show Plaza.
-Leist said that if she was coming, they would stop by and say hello to her.
-While standing in the 18 degree weather with her homemade “TODAY Show Confidential” sign, Al Roker approached the mother and daughter, inviting them to take a peak inside.
+One week before her trip, Jody called in to both shows to tell them she would be visiting the Today Show Plaza.
+Leist said that they would stop by and say hello to her if she were coming.
+While standing in the 18-degree weather with her homemade “TODAY Show Confidential” sign, Al Roker approached the mother and daughter, inviting them to take a peek inside.

 She met all the anchors, visited the set during filming, and even toured the control room.

-She said she is still coming down from all the excitement, but her husband informed her that when she is home, not to expect celebrity treatment, she’s just Jody.
+She said she is still coming down from all the excitement, but her husband informed her that she’s just Jody when she is home, not to expect celebrity treatment.